lifedispenser/HTML-Starterkit/Readme.md

 * Introducing the app to the tester with a small pitch
 * Describing what happens without building the full experience out.
 * If an event triggers the app to notify the user, you can describe what triggered the scenario *(after 5 days pass, you receive this email asking you to do this)*
 * And lots more.
-Generally anything that breaks the 4th wall should use the narrator.
+Generally anything that breaks the 4th wall should use the narrator component.

 If you would like to see how it is built, checkout `src/partials/narrator.njk` and `src/scss/base/narrator.scss`

-Even if there is no text, the narrator block contains useful links to navigate through the workflow.
+The narrator block also contains automatic navigation links through the workflow.

 The narration block is absolutely positioned and doesn't mess with your layout.
-It is shown when the page loads, but hides once the page scrolls or anything is clicked out, with the option of opening it again.
+It is shown when the page loads, but hides once the page scrolls or anything is clicked on.

 #### Navigation:

-Prototype kit uses a **naming convention** to assume linear and tree structure workflows.
+Prototype kit uses a **naming convention** for file names covering two types of workflows - linear workflows and decision trees.

-Following the convention allows PK to create dynamic links to the next, previous, parent and child pages and also build a site map. **These dynamic links are really, really helpful when moving around pages or adjusting workflows** since you do not have to change the links on the pages every time, and also in navigating through the pages quickly through a site map on the user testing end.
+Following the naming convention allows PK to create dynamic links to the next, previous, parent and child pages and also build a site map. **These dynamic links are really, really helpful when moving around pages or adjusting workflows** since you do not have to change the links on the pages every time, and also in navigating through the pages quickly through a site map on the user testing end.

-##### Linear Workflow:
+##### Linear Workflow

 PK expects linear workflows have a starting point and also to be ordered by number: ie.
 ```